Rock Haven, Kentucky

 Rock Haven is an unincorporated community in Meade County, in the U.S. state of Kentucky.

 History

 A post office called Rock Haven was established in 1848, and remained in operation until 1956.
 The community most likely was named for nearby rock outcroppings.

+Rock Haven circa 1948 is described as a town of forty people with a falling population in Harlan Hubbard's Shantyboat, A River Way of Life (1977).